-Rodney Burget Executed After Hours of Delay, Supreme Court Filing
+Rodney Berget Executed After Hours of Delay, Supreme Court Filing

-Rodney Burget Executed After Hours of Delay, Supreme Court Filings
+Rodney Berget Executed After Hours of Delay, Supreme Court Filings

-The final chapter has played out in the turbulent life of Rodney Burget, a lifelong criminal in the Sioux Falls area, who was executed Monday night.
+The final chapter has played out in the turbulent life of Rodney Berget, a lifelong criminal in the Sioux Falls area, who was executed Monday night.

 The death penalty was the result of a botched prison escape in 2011 that resulted in the killing of correctional officer Ronald RJ Johnson.
 His execution was carried out on Monday (October 29) with the official time of death listed as 7:37 PM.